hvaler/hvaler/README.en.md

 - **On-premise by constraint.** Azure DevOps Server 2020, no code leaves the perimeter.
 - **MCP.** Hub servers centralising architecture records and quality evidence.
 - **Measured quality.** Gates that fail builds, not dashboards that decorate them.
 ---
+## Custom software

+I also design and build custom business software for organisations that need their tools to reflect the way they actually work.

+From requirements and domain modelling through development, integration, deployment and ongoing evolution.
+Particularly for multi-company, multilingual, regulated environments or business processes that do not fit well into standard products.
+---

 ## Proof, not adjectives